TrueNguyen203/Licence-plate-object-detection/README.md

 - [Author](#author)

 ## Description
 This is one of my project in university.
-The goal of this project is to make a regression deep learning model that can predict the bounding box of lisence plates on cars.
+The goal of this project is to make a regression deep learning model that can predict the bounding box of license plates on cars.

 ## Data description
 The data a public dataset on hugging face which you can find in this link